Single Room Furnished: Production

 The feature was Jayne Mansfield's final "filmed" starring role.
 The feature was shot in 1966, while Mansfield was married to her third (and final) husband, Matt Cimber.
 The movie was briefly released in the mid months of 1966, but was quickly pulled from theaters.
-The feature was released "legally" and "officially" in 1968; which was nearly a year after Mansfield's tragic death in a car crash at the age of 34.
+The feature was released "legally" and "officially" in 1968; which was nearly a year after Mansfield's death in a car crash at the age of 34.
 After filming Single Room Furnished in 1966, Mansfield filmed only character acting roles in films.
 Her legally final film appearance was in 1967's A Guide for the Married Man playing an uncredited cameo role.
-Today Single Room Furnished is considered by Jayne Mansfield fans as one of her finest acting performances; some of her other dramatic performances were in Illegal, The Burglar, The Wayward Bus, all three Hollywood productions; and, two independent foreign films: Too Hot to Handle and The Challenge.
+Today Single Room Furnished is considered by Jayne Mansfield fans as one of her finest acting performances; some of her other dramatic performances were in Illegal, The Burglar, The Wayward Bus, all three Hollywood productions; and, two independent foreign films:Too Hot to Handle and The Challenge.